Skip to main content

 Definition

-Engaging stakeholders through education and communication to gain support is paramount to implementing and sustaining the Correctional Industries (CI) Best Practices Model for Reentry.
+Engaging stakeholders through education and communication is vital to successfully implementing and sustaining Correctional Industries (CI) Best Practices.

-Correctional Industries operate under three spheres of influence: Government, Business and Social.
+Correctional Industries operate under three spheres of influence: Government, Business and Societal.
 It is important to understand the requirements and impact of each sphere, as well as their relationships to each other.

-Stakeholders include any group or individuals, internal or external, who affect or may be affected by the achievement of an organization’s mission.
-For Correctional Industries, these groups include customers, employees, legislators, government officials, Departments of Correction, offenders, private businesses, media, and special interest groups.
-CI’s need to know who their stakeholders are, understand the nature of their relationships with them, and how to manage and shape those relationships over time.
+Correctional Industries’ stakeholders include internal or external individuals or groups who affect or may be affected by the achievement of the CI’s mission.
+This includes customers, employees, legislators, government officials, departments of corrections, boards and commissions if applicable, incarcerated individuals, private businesses, media, and special interest groups.
+CI administrators and directors need to identify their stakeholders, understand the nature of their relationships with them, and identify methods to manage and shape those relationships over time.

 Rationale/Benefits

-In order to be a successful correctional industries operation, it is imperative that the agency educate and communicate with stakeholders to gain support for its programs.
-Correctional industries maintain many complex relationships with their stakeholders, and can lose valuable support if these relationships are not properly managed and nurtured.
+In order to be a successful CI operation, it is imperative that the agency educate and communicate with stakeholders to gain support for its programs.
+Correctional Industries maintain many complex relationships with their stakeholders.
+The valuable support that stakeholders can provide can be sustained if the relationships are properly managed and nurtured.
 The underlying value inherent to each individual stakeholder must be identified and reinforced.

-Educating stakeholders about the mission includes managing communications as well as understanding how to effectively deal with the organizations or persons that may oppose the Correctional Industry agency’s efforts.
-Given the sometimes limited view of correctional industries due to a lack of information or misinformation, it is crucial that every organization effectively maintain and improve stakeholder relationships so that the agency proactively manages its messaging to sustain ongoing support for its program.
+It is crucial that every organization proactively manages its messaging to sustain ongoing support for its program and maintain and improve stakeholder relationships.
 It is likewise important that CI practitioners educate potential stakeholders who may have little understanding or knowledge of Correctional Industries.

 • Validate the CI program’s proven success